ChangePool/WorkplaceDAO/CONTRIBUTING.md

 ## Contributing to the Project

+Please help make the idea better, or make a better idea.

-To contribute to the project, please contact Oliver Sterzik <support@paradoxicalsphere.com>
+To contribute to the project, contact support@paradoxicalsphere.com